 You can apply for temporary access to fire trails and Council reserves if you need to carry out work on adjoining private land.
 Approval is decided on a case-by-case basis.
-Council may not approve requests for access across grassed areas or through public thoroughfares.
+Council will only approve requests for access across sealed roads or fire trails.
+We will not approve access across grassed areas or via public thoroughfares.

 You must have permission from Council to cross community land to:

 - gain access with an excavator

 Please do not engage a contractor until Council approval is granted.
 Before lodging your application, you are welcome to Contact us and speak to a member of the Open Space Assets team.

 Please allow two weeks for the application process.
 We may approve temporary access where:

 - there is an existing road or fire trail across the public open space

 - you have provided evidence of the contractor's public liability insurance for $20 million with a Certificate of Currency

 - you have obtained permission from the land owner if the access route is not on Council land

 - you have paid the application and licence fees